Mean Girls (musical): Critical response

-Marilyn Stasio, in her review for Variety wrote: "Fey has front-loaded the show with great gags...Nell Benjamin's lyrics aren't half as clever as Fey's off-the-cuff wisecracks, but they get the job done and are quirky enough to make you listen hard for the good stuff, providing enough payoff lyrics to reward your attention...
+Marilyn Stasio, in her review for Variety, wrote: "Fey has front-loaded the show with great gags. ...
+Benjamin's lyrics aren't half as clever as Fey's off-the-cuff wisecracks, but they get the job done and are quirky enough to make you listen hard for the good stuff, providing enough payoff lyrics to reward your attention. ...
 Fans of the original movie should be reassured that nothing important has been purged from the story."

-David Rooney, in his review for The Hollywood Reporter, wrote: "If the songs composed by Fey's husband Jeff Richmond with lyrics by Nell Benjamin more often fall into workmanlike pastiche than inspired musical storytelling, too seldom developing robust melodic hooks, the score at least wins points for democratization.
-Every one of the principals gets a musical moment that tells us who they are, both the protective outer shell developed to survive the savage jungle of high school, and the tender human core, yearning to connect...
-While the show's book outshines the score, the songs pack in their share of wit, both in Benjamin's nimble lyrics (recalling her work on the Legally Blonde musical) and Richmond's buoyant tunes, which borrow with a wink from a variety of styles."
+David Rooney of The Hollywood Reporter commented: "If the songs composed by Fey's husband Jeff Richmond with lyrics by Nell Benjamin more often fall into workmanlike pastiche than inspired musical storytelling, too seldom developing robust melodic hooks, the score at least wins points for democratization.
+Every one of the principals gets a musical moment that tells us who they are. ...
+While the show's book outshines the score, the songs pack in their share of wit, both in Benjamin's nimble lyrics ... and Richmond's buoyant tunes".

-Sara Holdren, reviewing in New York "Vulture" section wrote: "'Mean Girls' isn't flawless.
-The first act is so strong, with such a well-built, fast-paced arc, that the second half feels like it takes a few tugs on the starter cord before the lawnmower fires up again.
-Some of the movie's best jokes don't fully land in their delivery...It's not shocking that 'Mean Girls' is a fast-paced fancy fun time, but it's a real treat to find that it's still witty, worldly, and wise."
+Sara Holdren, for Vulture, wrote: "The first act is so strong, with such a well-built, fast-paced arc, that the second half feels like it takes a few tugs on the starter cord before the lawnmower fires up again.
+Some of the movie's best jokes don't fully land in their delivery. ...
+It's not shocking that Mean Girls is a fast-paced fancy fun time, but it's a real treat to find that it's still witty, worldly, and wise."
+Entertainment Weeklys Kristen Baldwin gave the musical a B+, calling the musical "An ode to self-respect and the benefits of a STEM-based education, Broadway's Mean Girls is a lively, frequently hilarious adaptation of Tina Fey's 2004 high school comedy.
+Propelled by dazzling set design and several stand-out performances, the musical ... gives fans everything they want while bringing the saga of Regina George and the Plastics into the social media age."

-The New York Timess reviewer Ben Brantley wrote "The trouble lies in the less assured translation of Ms. Fey's sly take on adolescent social angst into crowd-pleasing song and dance.
-Mr. Richmond and Ms. Benjamin's many (many) musical numbers are passable by middle-of-the-road Broadway standards, yet they rarely capture either the tone or the time of being a certain age in a certain era... the show weighs in at two and a half hours, as opposed to the movie's zippy 97 minutes."
-However, he ultimately stated he enjoyed parts of the performance, saying: "There's a reason the show is called 'Mean Girls.'
-They're the next-door versions of those cosmetically perfect pop and movie stars whose public vanities and follies we savor with such glee.
+The New York Timess Ben Brantley wrote: "The trouble lies in the less assured translation of Ms. Fey's sly take on adolescent social angst into crowd-pleasing song and dance.
+Mr. Richmond and Ms. Benjamin's many (many) musical numbers are passable by middle-of-the-road Broadway standards, yet they rarely capture either the tone or the time of being a certain age in a certain era ... the show weighs in at two and a half hours, as opposed to the movie's zippy 97 minutes."
+Nevertheless, he enjoyed parts of the musical, calling the mean girls in the show "next-door versions of those cosmetically perfect pop and movie stars whose public vanities and follies we savor with such glee.
 Ms. Fey is an ace student of this universal prurience.
 She's also smart enough to let us wallow in and renounce it at the same time."